Direct Service/Become a Volunteer Sexual Violence Advocate:

 Direct Action Strategies:

-- Join the planning committee for Central MN’s annual Take Back the Night event.
+- Join the planning committee for Central MN’s Take Back the Night event.

-- Volunteer at Central MN’s annual Take Back the Night event.
+- Volunteer at Central MN’s Take Back the Night event.

 - Distribute flyers to advertise Central MN’s Take Back the Night and other events through CMSAC.

 - Join CMSAC’s Sexual Assault Awareness Month (SAAM) planning committee.